 You loved aquariums, and you had an African cichlid you’d named after me because you said she was always there and wasn’t no punk.

 You gave me so many instructions in those days leading up to your death because you had planned this thing down to the minute, with Plans B and C and D in case A went awry.
 You were scared, but you were determined to kill yourself.
 I would be angry afterwards when people said that suicide was an act of cowardice, because you were so brave.
-You’d faced down more than the barrel of your own gun—a loving but abusive mother when she was addicted, an absent and frequently incarcerated father, dope-dealing relatives, police brutality, your own incarceration, gentrification and displacement, undereducation, social neglect—and you were tired.
+You’d faced down more than the barrel of your own gun—a loving but sometimes angry mother, an absent and frequently incarcerated father, dope-dealing relatives, police brutality, your own incarceration, gentrification and displacement, undereducation, social neglect—and you were tired.

 I didn’t take the instructions you gave me as the wishes of a dying man, because you were always dying a bit inside, even as I planted flowers in you.
 In a hurry, I blew right past those signs, and I am quite sorry I did.
 I pump the brakes now, all the time.
 And I know I didn’t heed all of your wishes.
 And I’m sorry about that, too.

 You thought you were doing us a favor.